What Apple Can Teach the Church About Authenticity

 Google "Apple."
 Go ahead … do it!

-One of the first things that comes up is the Apple website.
+The first things that comes up is the Apple website.
 If you click on it, you’ll find a slick, streamlined experience meant to inspire the user to feel powerful and full of life (and to sell electronics).
-On the home page you’ll find a video called “Parenthood.”
-Watch it.
+On the website, you can find a video called “Parenthood.”
 It’s a feel-good short film that paints the lives of everyday parents, and shows them conquering life’s biggest adventures with their iPhone.
 They don’t sell the product.
 They sell the experience the product gives you.
 And they do that by being authentic.

 No matter how you interact with Apple, you get the same Apple experience.
 From the look of their logo, to the feel of their commercials, to the customer service you get when you walk into a store, you can feel the Apple brand.
 They are consistent.
 They are authentic.
 Even holding an Apple product in your hand gives you an experience.